15 Historical Quirks That Make Poland So Different from the Rest of Europe

 Hitler's invasion of Poland in September 1939, and the concurring Soviet invasion of the eastern part of the country some three weeks later, meant that for the next six years Poland was under an occupation more severe and brutal than those known in other regions of occupied Europe.

 But already during those grim days in September 1939, Poles had laid the foundations for what would subsequently become an all-encompassing, massive resistance movement known as the Polish Underground State.
 Like a regular state, the Polish Underground State had its own government (in exile), administration, an army (the Home Army), press, education, courts, as well cultural life.
 All of this was carried out in secret, involving participation from millions of Poles.
-They perceived this underground system as a continuation of the Polish interwar state and observed the commands of the leadership on a daily basis.
+They perceived this underground system as a continuation of the Polish Interwar state and observed the commands of the leadership on a daily basis.
 In August 1944, the underground activity of the Polish state culminated in the Warsaw Uprising which unfortunately failed to accomplish its goals.

 13. The country that moved

 After World War II, despite its military efforts, Poland became the only Allied country to have been shut off behind the Iron Curtain.
-The Potsdam conference shifted the country’s borders by some 200 kilometres west, so that it would now incorporate the areas of Western Pomerania and Lower Silesia, some of which hadn’t been part of Poland since the Middle Ages (some parts head never been in Poland altogether).
+The Potsdam conference shifted the country’s borders by some 200 kilometres west, so that it would now incorporate the areas of Western Pomerania and Lower Silesia, some of which hadn’t been part of Poland since the Middle Ages (some parts had never been in Poland altogether).
 In Potsdam, Poland also lost its Eastern territories with the cities of Lviv and Vilnius.
 All in all, the country lost some 20% of its territory compared to before the war.

 The border changes and wholesale genocide of much of its population, meant that in 1945 Poland had for the first time become a largely mono-ethnic country, ruled now by the Soviet-imposed communist regime.